NeoSahadeo/16Bit-Python-CPU/source/implspec.rst

 Utility Functions
 *****************

-These functions exist due the the implementation in Python and to make testing the functions and methods easier.
+These functions exist due to the implementation in Python and to make testing the functions and methods easier.
 The logic remains the same without these functions.